-One of the ways in which hormonal birth control prevents pregnancy is by thinning your uterine lining.
+One of the ways that hormonal birth control prevents pregnancy is by thinning the uterine lining.
 This lining, or endometrium, is where an embryo would implant itself if you got pregnant.
 It’s also the layer that sheds from your uterus during menstruation each month.
-Since birth control makes this layer thinner, many women experience lighter periods while they’re on it.
+Since birth control makes this layer thinner, many people experience lighter periods while they’re taking it.

 In some cases, the endometrium gets so thin that menstruation doesn’t happen.
-Every woman is different, and as long as you’ve been taking your birth control correctly, missing a period on birth control shouldn’t be a cause for concern.
-However, you might consider taking a pregnancy test if it will give you peace of mind.
+Everyone is different, and as long as you’ve been taking your birth control correctly, missing a period on birth control shouldn’t be a cause for concern.
+If it will ease your mind, you can always take a pregnancy test if you’re not sure.

 Stress affects everyone differently.
-When you experience chronic or extreme stress, such as stress caused by major life events or the death of a loved one, hormones like cortisol can interfere with your menstrual cycle.
+When you experience chronic or extreme stress, hormones like cortisol can interfere with your menstrual cycle.
 However, it’s hard to determine exactly how much stress you have to experience for this to occur, since everyone reacts to stress differently.

 If you have an underlying health condition, stress could be an added factor that makes your cycles even more irregular.
-That’s why creating healthy lifestyle habits can help keep both your mind and body in good shape.
+Creating healthy lifestyle habits can help keep both your mind and body in good shape.

-Being overweight or underweight can both cause hormonal imbalances since fatty tissue plays a role in synthesizing hormones.
+Being overweight or underweight can cause hormonal imbalances since fatty tissue plays a role in synthesizing hormones.
 Additionally, gaining or losing a significant amount of weight in a short amount of time can affect your hypothalamus.
-The hypothalamus is the gland that controls the release of estrogen.
-Too much or too little estrogen can cause a late or missed period.
+The hypothalamus is part of one of your body’s systems responsible for hormones.
+If the function of your hypothalamus is disrupted from an abrupt weight change, it can disrupt ovulation and cause a late or missed period.

 Certain medications, such as certain antipsychotics, can create hormonal imbalances that can cause a late or missed period.
-Check with your doctor or pharmacist about the possible side effects of any medications you’re prescribed.
+Check with your health care provider or pharmacist about the possible side effects of any medications you’re taking.

-PCOS is a condition that can cause irregular periods because it affects the way your body ovulates.
+Polycystic ovary syndrome (PCOS) is a condition that can cause irregular periods because it affects your ovulation.
 Other symptoms of PCOS include:

 - Scalp hair loss

-If you believe that you could be suffering from PCOS, a doctor can give you a proper diagnosis and prescribe the treatment that you need.
+If you believe that you could have PCOS, a health care provider can give you a proper diagnosis and prescribe the treatment that you need.